zaneduffield/spellingCorrector/README.md

 * An alphabet string must be provided at src/main/resources/alphabet.txt which should consist of all characters that could occur in a valid word (including special characters) with no separation.

+### Usage
+Type or paste text into the window that opens, invalid words will be highlighted, and corrections will be shown according to the cursor position.
+Use arrow keys to change correction selection and the return key to accept a correction.